Studying in Bavaria

 The International Offices (Akademische Auslandsämter), which are directly located at the universities will support you doing your first steps in Germany.
 Among other activities, they will provide support in terms of registration of foreign students, so that questions relating to immigration and residence permits could be clarified easily.
 There is always an active community of Bavarian or international students which will accommodate the newcomers.

-Please send a mail, call or drop in at our Science Office in Bangalore, India.
+For personal counselling please send a mail or call our Science Office in Bangalore, India.
 We will be happy to inform you about higher education opportunities in Bavaria.

 Further, to get general information on studying in Germany you can always check the DAAD webpage.
-You'll also find a database with scholarships.
+You'll also find a database with scholarships there.

 Under the mentioned links you will find databases about the courses the universities offer.
 Further, we are there to help you!
 And don't miss the pdf on the www.study-in-bavaria.de webpage which lists all "Degree Courses in English" in Bavaria.